Astros vs. Mariners Player Props Betting Odds

 |0

-- Alex Bregman has 25 hits with four doubles, four home runs, 21 walks and 15 RBI.
+- Yordan Alvarez has 25 hits with five doubles, seven home runs, 15 walks and 30 RBI.

 |Opponent